Hardwell: Mid-2017: Hardwell & Friends EPs

-Autumn 2017: Power with KSHMR
+Late 2017: Power with Kshmr

-On 22 September 2017 Hardwell and KSHMR released their collaboration track "Power", which premiered in April 2017 and was published on KSHMR's Spinnin' Records sublabel Dharma Worldwide.
+On 22 September 2017 Hardwell and Kshmr released their collaboration track "Power", which premiered in April 2017 and was published on KSHMR's Spinnin' Records sublabel Dharma Worldwide.
 This track represents Hardwell's first release on Spinnin' since "Zero 76" with Tiësto was released on the label back in 2011.
 After the release was announced in late August 2017, Hardwell premiered the studio version on 1 September 2017 in his Hardwell On Air podcast.

 On 6 October 2017 Hardwell published his third collaboration with Afrojack, titled "Hands Up".
 Like the predecessor "Hollywood", the track is based on a classic "dirty Dutch" style.
 Another part of the track is Afrojack's live show supporter MC Ambush.
 In contrast to the two previous collaborations, the song was released on Afrojack's record label Wall Recordings.

-After the official announcement of the eighth volume of his "Hardwell presents Revealed" series via Instagram-Story at the beginning of September 2017, the volume was released on 13 October 2017.
+After the official announcement of the eighth volume of his Hardwell presents Revealed series via Instagram-Story at the beginning of September 2017, the volume was released on 13 October 2017.
 In addition to the songs of his two Hardwell & Friends EPs, it also contains the intro of his 2017 live shows, "Who's in the House", as well as the unpublished track "The Universe".

 Also on Instagram, Hardwell announced on 2 October 2017 a new cologne by him called ECLIPSE, named after the first track of his studio album.
 The fragrance was made available on 20 October 2017 with the motto "The New Sound in Fragrance".

 During the Amsterdam Music Festival on 21 October 2017, which included the release of this year's DJ Mag Top 100 list, he first played a back-to-back live set with Armin van Buuren, which was previously announced as "Two is One".
 They gave a foretaste of their collaboration appearance in August 2017 with their 15-minute surprise performance at Dam Square in Amsterdam.
 Hardwell moved down to fourth place in the Top 100; van Buuren took third place.

 On 3 November 2017, Hardwell and Quintino released a remix of "Mi Gente" by J Balvin and Willy William.
 The track features elements from his previous track with Quintino, "Baldadig".